-- Set the master time slider to the time where our surface should become visible, e.g., 00:14. - Click on the top most stopwatch icon in the properties area of the Surface View 2 module. - Select Visibility in Viewer 0 from the drop-down menu.
+- 1. Set the master time slider to the time where our surface should become visible, for example: 00:14. - 2.
+Click the topmost stopwatch icon in the properties area of the Surface View 2 module. - 3.
+Select Visibility in Viewer 0 from the drop-down menu.

-Again, check out the results by playing the animation sequence.
+Again, check out the results by playing the animation sequence (Figure 9.11).